 Experience and Educational Requirements:

-- Must be extremely resourceful and able to work independently, with limited supervision, in efficiently supporting the diverse needs of the Vaccine Development program
+- Must be extremely resourceful and able to work independently, with limited supervision, in managing the diverse needs of the Vaccine Development QA program

 - Must be able to prioritize work to meet deadlines and multi-task; handle and resolve challenges effectively and efficiently